Mbed-TLS/mbedtls-test/developer_guide.md

 To validate changes to code that's specific to pull requests, such as GitHub reporting, see [the primary PR CI testing PR](https://github.com/Mbed-TLS/mbedtls-restricted/pull/906) (private link).

+### Testing new Jenkins executor images

+To validate a new Jenkins executor image:

+1. Make a merge request for the new AMI on https://review.trustedfirmware.org/c/ci/aws-amis .
+2. Ask in Arm Slack `#help-oss-devops` for someone from Devops to run the CI.
+(That's the AMI CI, not to be confused with the Mbed TLS CI.)
+3. The new image will be available as “candidate” on the [Jenkins executor troubleshooting job](#jenkins-executor-troubleshooting-job).

 ### Validation tips

 #### Validating Dockerfile changes